Skip to contents

 • consistent across portfolios

-In insurancerating, this is reflected in:
+In insurancerating, this is supported through:

 • separation of analysis, modelling, and refinement